- Also Known As:

 Lung function tests (pulmonary function tests, PFT)

-A few of the more common tests are listed below.
-For more complete information, visit the web site for Johns Hopkins Medicine: Pulmonary Function Laboratory.
+A few of the more common lung function tests are listed below.
+For more complete information, visit the National Heart, Lung and Blood Institute website.

-- Spirometry – measures the amount and rate of air exhalation as a person blows out through a tube; it is performed to evaluate narrowed or obstructed airways.
+- Spirometry – measures the amount and rate of air exhaled you blow into a tube; it is performed to evaluate narrowed or blocked airways.

-- Lung volume – the quantity of air a person takes into their lungs and how much is left in the lungs after exhalation; it helps evaluate the elasticity of the lungs, the movement of the rib cage, and the strength of the muscles associated with respiration.
+- Lung volume – measures the quantity of air you inhale into their lungs and how much is left in the lungs after exhalation; it helps evaluate the elasticity of the lungs, the movement of the rib cage, and the strength of the muscles associated with respiration.